projet-aaa/platform/var/docs/back-end/api.md

 Session can be filtered on their name.
 It will returns all the sessions exactly matching the provided name.
 (reminder : a name is unique among sessions)

-**Question**
+**Text Answer**

-Question can be filtered on their test to get all the questions of a test.
+A Text answer can be filtered on the session it belongs to (exact value expected).
+This is not a direct filter.
+It uses the association through question and test.

 ## Special Entrypoints